Chief Judge Philip P. Simon

 Q: Can I get a demonstration of the technology available in the courtroom?

 A: Yes.
 This is strongly encouraged.
 When one side of the case effectively uses the courtroom technology and the other side does not, the party not using the technology may be at a strategic disadvantage.
-Please contact the courtroom deputy Noel at 219-852-6724, or the systems department at 219-852-6520, to set up an appointment.
+Please contact the courtroom deputy Noel at 219-852-6724 to set up an appointment.
 It will not be possible to schedule an appointment on jury selection day.

 Q: Does Judge Simon have a set of standing orders?